algolia/autocomplete/packages/website/docs/getting-started.md

 npm install @algolia/autocomplete-theme-classic
 ```

-If you don't want to use a package manager, you can add it as a stylesheet:
+If you don't want to use a package manager, you can add it as a stylesheet in your markup:

 ```html
 <link